 - 1 tablespoon fresh cilantro, finely chopped

 White Rice: I normally use long grain white rice for this recipe.
 You can also use Jasmine rice with no change to the instructions.
 To use brown rice, increase the cooking time to 22 minutes and then allow a 10 minute natural release.

 Lime Juice: If you have a fresh lime on-hand, you can use freshly squeezed lime juice.
 Just try to measure out about 1 tablespoon of juice (about ½ of a lime).
 You can also increase the amount of lime juice if you want a stronger lime flavor.

-Fresh Cilantro: If you don't have fresh cilantro on-hand you can substitute about 1 tsp dried cilantro.
+Fresh Cilantro: If you don't have fresh cilantro on-hand you can substitute about 1 teaspoon dried cilantro.
 You can also increase the amount of cilantro if you want a stronger cilantro flavor.
 Cilantro is very strong so I like to keep it pretty mild.

 Vegetable Oil: Any kind of oil will work ok.
 You could use butter, too.
 The 1 tablespoon of oil helps prevent the rice from sticking together too much.

 Instant Pot: I have an Instant Pot Ultra but any 6 or 8 quart Instant Pot will work!